SpectrumIM/spectrum2/documentation/installation/from_source_code.md

 Before running make, check cmake output if the supported features are OK for you.
 If not, install libraries needed by Spectrum to provide specific feature.

-You can also install spectrum using "sudo make install"
+You can also install spectrum using `sudo make install`.